Members of the public can gain an insight into Edinburgh’s illustrious history with a visit to the University’s Anatomical Museum.

 Burke was hanged after he and his accomplice, William Hare, carried out at least 15 murders in the 1820s and sold the bodies on for use in anatomy teaching.

-The Anatomical Museum is open on the last Saturday of every month, except June, July and December, from 10am - 4pm (last admission 3.30pm)
+The Anatomical Museum is open on the last Saturday of every month, from 9am to 5pm.

 As well as Burke’s skeleton, the University’s Anatomical Museum also contains a facial cast of Burke taken shortly before his execution as well as a cast taken after his death.